szymonwieloch/go-teleport/docs/design.md

 ![Authorization communication](./auth.jpg)

-This solution is however too complicated for this project as it requires use of an external authorization service which could be a project of its own. gRPC has a bult-in support for OAuth 2.0 which combined with TLS will give us everything that is actually required.
+This solution is however too complicated for this project as it requires use of an external authorization service which could be a project of its own. gRPC has a built-in support for OAuth 2.0 which combined with TLS will give us everything that is actually required.
 For simplicity, the user is going to be authenticated using a basic password comparison and after authentication every operation is going to be allowed.

 # Application design